 2 The company acknowledges the corruption risks associated with operating in different markets, and there is evidence that it has a risk assessment process in place to account for these specific risks, with clear risk management procedures in place.
 The results of risk assessments have a direct impact on business decisions and inform the development and implementation of additional controls.
 The company provides examples of such possible controls.
 Or, the company has an explicitly stated policy of not operating in high risk markets due to the associated corruption risks.
 In this case, the company provides a definition of the markets that it considers to be at high risk of corruption.
-1 The company acknowledges the corruption risks associated with operating in different markets and there is evidence that it has a dedicated assessment process in place to assess such risks, with clear risk management procedures in place.
-However, there is no evidence to suggest that the results of these assessments have an impact on business decisions or trigger the implementation of additional controls.
-0 There is no evidence that the company acknowledges the corruption risks of operating in different markets, or that risk
+1 The company acknowledges the corruption risks associated with operating in different markets and there is evidence that it has a dedicated assessment process in place to assess such risks.
+However, this does not include clear risk management procedures and/or there is no evidence to suggest that the results of these assessments have an impact on business decisions or trigger the implementation of additional controls.
+0 There is no evidence that the company acknowledges the corruption risks of operating in different markets, or that risk assessment procedures are used to inform the company's operations in high risk markets.